Generic Name: lisdexamfetamine (lis-DEX-am-FET-a-meen)

 - Take lisdexamfetamine by mouth in the morning with or without food.

 - Swallow lisdexamfetamine whole.
 Do not break, crush, or chew before swallowing.
 If you cannot swallow the capsule whole, you may open it and mix the contents with yogurt, water, or orange juice.
 If needed, a spoon may be used to break apart any powder that is stuck together.
-Stir well until the powder and water are completely mixed together.
-Drink the mixture right away.
+Stir well until completely mixed.
+Eat or drink the mixture right away.
 Do not store the mixture for future use.
-It is normal to see a filmy coating on the inside of your glass after you drink lisdexamfetamine.
+It is normal to see a filmy coating on the inside of your glass or container after you take lisdexamfetamine.

 - Take lisdexamfetamine on a regular schedule to get the most benefit from it.
 Taking lisdexamfetamine at the same time each day will help you remember to take it.